Wyoming

 Legislative Status

-Dead.
-House Transportation, Highways & Military Affairs Committee declined to move the bill forward after hearing testimony almost exclusively from utility representatives.
-Utilities argued safety concerns and grid cost-sharing issues.
+Deferred until 2027.
+HB 146 was killed in the House Transportation, Highways & Military Affairs Committee after hearing testimony almost exclusively from utility representatives (Rocky Mountain Power).
+Utilities argued safety concerns and grid cost-sharing.
+No active law restricts plug-in solar — the bill simply did not pass.

 Sponsored by: Rep. Clark Stith